How to Create a Successful Crowdfunding Campaign

-For more fundraising social tips, check out our related blog post:
+For more fundraising social tips, check out these pages:

 Don’t hesitate to reach out to the media as well via email, social networks, and letters.
 Give journalists a good hook and make sure you share your contact details so they find you directly.
 There are many low-cost press release sources, where you can share your story and fundraiser URL; this gives you an excellent chance of being picked up by local and national press.

 For more strategies for getting media coverage, check out these tips pages:

 How to Get Local Media to Cover Your Fundraiser

 How to Write a Press Release for Your Crowdfunding Campaign